ministryofjustice/opg-modernising-lpa/docs/runbooks/deployment_into_additional_regions.md

 Raise a pull request to set `region_replica_enabled` and `stream_enabled` to `true` if not already set to true.

-To activate and provision account resources into a second region, add `eu-west-2` to the `regions` variable list in `terraform/account/terraform.tfvars.json` for each account.
+To activate and provision account resources into a second region, raise a pull request to add `eu-west-2` to the `regions` variable list in `terraform/account/terraform.tfvars.json` for each account.

 ```json
 "regions": [